syrupy-project/syrupy/CONTRIBUTING.md

 Creating a pull request uses our template using the GitHub web interface.

 Fill in the relevant sections, clearly linking the issue the change is attemping to resolve.

+### Debugging

+`debugpy` is installed in local development.
+A VSCode launch config is provided.
+Run `inv test -v -d` to enable the debugger (`-d` for debug).
+It'll then wait for you to attach your VSCode debugging client.

 ## Styleguides